brikteknologier/seraph/README.md

   default=`'all'`) - the direction of relationships to read.
 * type (optional, default=`''` (match all relationships)) - the relationship type to find
-* callback - function(err, relationships) - returns an array of the matching
+* callback - function(err, relationships) - `relationships` is an array of the
-  relationships
+  matching relationships

 __Example__